Section 1.2: Roles, Objectives, and Limits in Criminal Justice

 The Role of the Judiciary

 The role of the judiciary in criminal justice is complicated by the hierarchical nature of the court systems.
 This hierarchy can be simplified by dividing courts into two major categories: trial courts and appellate courts.
-Trial courts adjudicate the guilt of people charged with crimes and impose sentence on those determined to be guilty.
+Trial courts adjudicate the guilt of people charged with crimes and impose sentences on those determined to be guilty.
 Hollywood leads to the conclusion that most criminal cases result in a trial by jury.
 This is substantially incorrect.
 The fact is that most criminal defendants who do not have their charges dropped prior to being formally charged will plead guilty.
 Most of those guilty pleas are a result of plea bargaining, an unglamorous but necessary process that takes place largely out of the public view.

 Appellate courts are different in that they do not conduct criminal trials.
 Rather, then hear complaints raised by people who were not satisfied by their treatment by the trial court or some other aspect of the criminal justice system.
 The appellate courts can hear these complaints because they have the power of judicial review.
 Judicial review means that the appellate courts can review a law made by the legislature and determine if it meets constitutional standards.
 At the federal level, this means the standards set forth in the Constitution of the United States.
 At the state level, state appellate courts can determine if state legislatures have acted within the limits of that state’s particular constitution.
 If the high court determines that a law is unconstitutional, then the law becomes void.

 Appeals courts also have the power to review the actions of government employees, such as law enforcement officers and correctional officers.
 The most important appellate court in the United States is the United States Supreme Court.
 The day-to-day activities of police officers, for example, are heavily influenced by Supreme Court decisions dictating how the police must treat suspects and evidence.
 Keep in mind that the United States has dual court systems due to the structure of the American government.
-In a later section, the differences between the state and federal court system will be examined.
+In a later section, the differences between the state and federal court systems will be examined.

 The Role of the Executive